 Many different circumstances could trigger early termination of the grazing agreement from either party in the agreement.
 A catastrophic environmental occurrence such as drought, fire, or flooding could cause damage to infrastructure or loss of feed, rendering the site ungrazeable (also see associated items in the MAP Item 6.2 Plan and Practice Adaptation).
 Other examples of why a Grazing Operator may want to terminate an agreement early could be plant toxicity, water source contamination, disease, or unmanageable predation.
 Poor management such as not following the terms of the Agreement, not following the MAP, or failing to meet performance standards could cause early termination of the Agreement by the Landlord.
 In general, if the cause for early termination is environmental or vandalism and not the fault of the Grazing Operator, the Grazing Operator would be credited a prorated portion of the rent and may be credited the lost grazing seasons, once the site is grazeable again, rather than having to bid on the grazing again.
 If the cause of early termination is the fault of the Grazing Operator, such as not meeting performance standards or not following the Agreement terms, then the Grazing Operator generally does not receive any payment credit.
 It is important to note that performance standards must be clear and measurable to be enforceable in circumstances such as early termination of a grazing agreement.
 The Agreement should identify:

-Rent refunds/payments in the event of early termination; and,
+Rent refunds/payments in the event of early termination;

+Minimum required notice by either party to terminate the agreement (e.g., 30-days, 60-days, or 180 days if a large project that would take a long time to decommission); and,

 Reason(s) for early termination.